 - and keep your customers longer by delivering an experience that wows your customers.
 So, they come back again and again – AND, bring their friends.

-The Lifecycle Marketing model was developed by a team of sales and marketing experts at Infusionsoft and has helped thousands of small businesses achieve great success.
+The model was developed by a team of sales and marketing experts at Infusionsoft and has helped thousands of small businesses achieve great success.

 And so can you.

-When put into action, Lifecycle Marketing will help you grow your sales and give you more time to focus on the things you love.
+When put into action, the framework and process will help you grow your sales and give you more time to focus on the things you love.

-The goal of the Attract Phase is to get the attention of the consumers you want to buy your products or service.
-The stages include Target, Attract Interest and Collect Leads.
+The goal of the Attract stage is to get the attention of the consumers you want to buy your products or service.
+The steps include Target, Attract Interest and Collect Leads.

 - Target – Targeting is when you identify specific types of individuals then address them directly with your marketing.
 Most common ways to target an audience are by interests, behaviour, demographics, location, context, (targeting by topic on the page, which is matched with the corresponding message of your ad to reach and connect to an audience with an interest in your product or service), device, etc.